I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/d3dumddi/nc-d3dumddi-pfnd3dddi-decodeextensionexecute.md

 <p><b>DecodeExtensionExecute</b> is called when DirectX VA 2.0 decoders require the nonstandard extensions.</p>

-<p>For compatibility with DirectX VA 1.0 decoders that might require these nonstandard extensions, <b>DecodeExtensionExecute</b> is called whenever a DirectX VA 1.0 decoder makes an execution call in which any bDXVA_Func value that is greater than 4 is set in the most significant 8 bits of the <b>Function</b> member of the <a href="https://msdn.microsoft.com/library/windows/hardware/ff543009">D3DDDIARG_DECODEEXTENSIONEXECUTE</a> structure. <b>DecodeExtensionExecute</b> is also called whenever DirectX VA 1.0 decoder makes a configuration call in which any DXVA_ConfigQueryOrReplyFunc flag other than DXVA_QUERYORREPLYFUNCFLAG_DECODER_PROBE_QUERY (0xFFFFF1) or DXVA_QUERYORREPLYFUNCFLAG_DECODER_LOCK_QUERY (0xFFFFF5) flag is set in the most significant 24 bits of <b>Function</b>.
+<p>For compatibility with DirectX VA 1.0 decoders that might require these nonstandard extensions, <b>DecodeExtensionExecute</b> is called whenever a DirectX VA 1.0 decoder makes an execution call in which any bDXVA_Func value that is greater than 4 is set in the most significant 8 bits of the <b>Function</b> member of the <a href="..\d3dumddi\ns-d3dumddi--d3dddiarg-decodeextensionexecute.md">D3DDDIARG_DECODEEXTENSIONEXECUTE</a> structure. <b>DecodeExtensionExecute</b> is also called whenever DirectX VA 1.0 decoder makes a configuration call in which any DXVA_ConfigQueryOrReplyFunc flag other than DXVA_QUERYORREPLYFUNCFLAG_DECODER_PROBE_QUERY (0xFFFFF1) or DXVA_QUERYORREPLYFUNCFLAG_DECODER_LOCK_QUERY (0xFFFFF5) flag is set in the most significant 24 bits of <b>Function</b>.
 For more information about the meanings for the bit settings of <b>Function</b>, see the <a href="https://msdn.microsoft.com/bfb1a98e-b9f0-4baa-b486-b2ff33a8bac5">DXVA_ConfigQueryOrReplyFlag and DXVA_ConfigQueryorReplyFunc Variables</a> and <a href="https://msdn.microsoft.com/6db9fa71-7bc2-4eb6-afcb-b16df48f7e8b">bDXVA_Func Variable</a> topics. </p>

 <p>Because of compatibility issues with DirectX VA 1.0 decoders that might make such a configuration call before DXVA_QUERYORREPLYFUNCFLAG_DECODER_LOCK_QUERY, those decoders can make such a configuration call also before a decode device is created.
-If such a configuration call is made before a decode device is created, the <b>hDecode</b> member of the <a href="https://msdn.microsoft.com/library/windows/hardware/ff543009">D3DDDIARG_DECODEEXTENSIONEXECUTE</a> structure that the <i>pData</i> parameter points to is set to <b>NULL</b>.
-In this situation, the driver might be required to return an error (for example, E_FAIL) if the driver cannot support the situation independent of a decode device. </p>

-<p>A user-mode display driver can implement the <b>DecodeExtensionExecute</b> function to support extensions to the standard decode types (that is, nonstandard decode GUIDs).
-These nonstandard decode types are useful for configuring encryption and other miscellaneous enhancements. </p>

-<p><b>DecodeExtensionExecute</b> is called when DirectX VA 2.0 decoders require the nonstandard extensions.</p>

-<p>For compatibility with DirectX VA 1.0 decoders that might require these nonstandard extensions, <b>DecodeExtensionExecute</b> is called whenever a DirectX VA 1.0 decoder makes an execution call in which any bDXVA_Func value that is greater than 4 is set in the most significant 8 bits of the <b>Function</b> member of the <a href="https://msdn.microsoft.com/library/windows/hardware/ff543009">D3DDDIARG_DECODEEXTENSIONEXECUTE</a> structure. <b>DecodeExtensionExecute</b> is also called whenever DirectX VA 1.0 decoder makes a configuration call in which any DXVA_ConfigQueryOrReplyFunc flag other than DXVA_QUERYORREPLYFUNCFLAG_DECODER_PROBE_QUERY (0xFFFFF1) or DXVA_QUERYORREPLYFUNCFLAG_DECODER_LOCK_QUERY (0xFFFFF5) flag is set in the most significant 24 bits of <b>Function</b>.
-For more information about the meanings for the bit settings of <b>Function</b>, see the <a href="https://msdn.microsoft.com/bfb1a98e-b9f0-4baa-b486-b2ff33a8bac5">DXVA_ConfigQueryOrReplyFlag and DXVA_ConfigQueryorReplyFunc Variables</a> and <a href="https://msdn.microsoft.com/6db9fa71-7bc2-4eb6-afcb-b16df48f7e8b">bDXVA_Func Variable</a> topics. </p>

-<p>Because of compatibility issues with DirectX VA 1.0 decoders that might make such a configuration call before DXVA_QUERYORREPLYFUNCFLAG_DECODER_LOCK_QUERY, those decoders can make such a configuration call also before a decode device is created.
-If such a configuration call is made before a decode device is created, the <b>hDecode</b> member of the <a href="https://msdn.microsoft.com/library/windows/hardware/ff543009">D3DDDIARG_DECODEEXTENSIONEXECUTE</a> structure that the <i>pData</i> parameter points to is set to <b>NULL</b>.
+If such a configuration call is made before a decode device is created, the <b>hDecode</b> member of the <a href="..\d3dumddi\ns-d3dumddi--d3dddiarg-decodeextensionexecute.md">D3DDDIARG_DECODEEXTENSIONEXECUTE</a> structure that the <i>pData</i> parameter points to is set to <b>NULL</b>.
 In this situation, the driver might be required to return an error (for example, E_FAIL) if the driver cannot support the situation independent of a decode device. </p>

 ## -requirements
 <table>